reebalazs/ubikdb/README.md

 The backend is plain python with no framework dependencies other than the database (syncing with ZODB is in the plans).
 For networking, gevent-socketio is used.

-Currently, I only found the repository trunk of gevent-socketio working, and the buildout takes care that we use it from github.
+I only found the repository trunk of gevent-socketio working, and the buildout takes care that we use it from github.

 The demo frontend is AngularJS.
 For MVC-less applications, ubikDB provides an api with the single library dependency of the socket.io JavaScript client.
-On the top of this, an MVC can implement its own bind methods
+On the top of this, an MVC can implement its own bind methods.

+Currently the database is volatile, this means it lives in the server's memory as long as the application is running.
+Once restarted, the application resets the data.

 ###Using the app###